evalAI2eval/evalAI2eval.github.io/index.md

 * - complete a final conference-paper style report
   - 2025-05-06
   - final paper for grading
+* - *optional* register abstract for [neurips](https://neurips.cc/Conferences/2025/CallForDatasetsBenchmarks)
+  - May 15
+  - abstract and all authors registered in openreview
 * - *optional* submit paper for neurips
-  - exact tba expected mid/late may
+  - May 15
+  - paper with all required sections to openreview
+* - *optional* submit supplemental materials for neurips
+  - May 22
-  - paper with all required sections and online submission to platform
+  - paper with all required sections to openreview
 ```

 [^teams]: depending on enrollment and similarity of proposal topics benchmarks